 - Easy access to broad ad placements.
 You don’t need to be an expert or have a certain relationship needed to place your ads.
 Instead, you can place enough ads for your budget and target audience across various channels and websites, letting the automated processes do the heavy lifting in getting the details right.

 - Better targeting.
-When placing ads with individual publishers, you have to do the work in finding out their target audiences.
+When placing ads with individual publishers, you have to do the work of finding out their target audiences.
 Through programmatic ads, you start by identifying the behaviors and physical locations that indicate that someone is your product or service.
 That includes options like typical user behaviors, recent web visitors, IP address targeting, and more.
 You set the target, and the platform makes sure your ads follow your audience wherever they go online.

 - Real-time analytics and reporting.
 You don’t have to wait for a publisher to tell you (often unreliably) how your ads performed.
 Instead, programmatic platforms are set up specifically to give you analytics in real-time.
 Plus, the insights are more comprehensive and in one place, allowing for easier analysis and on-going improvement.